AppAndFlow/tsst/README.md

 }
 ```

 **2 - Initialization.
-You only need to do that at one place in your whole project ecosystem.**
+You only need to do that the first time in each projects/components of your ecosystem **

 This will guide you through the only few steps required to use this tool.